Merry Christmas Jam Recipe so that you can surprise your loved ones this season with your homemade food gift.

 - Pour the jam into the clean sterilized jam jars, up to the rim.

-- Pour a drop or two of rum, whiskey or similar into the lid to add extra germ protection as this will prolong your jam's shelf life.
+- Pour a drop or two of rum, whiskey, or something similar into the lid to add extra germ protection, as this will prolong your jam's shelf life.

 - Close the jar with the lids tight and turn it quickly upside down when it's still hot.
 This will create a suitable vacuum and your jam won't get moldy.
 Leave the jam like that for about 24 hours.